Announcements

 Summer Early Closings

-Early closing days for 2020 will continue, as one way to recognize Humber’s dedicated faculty and staff supporting work-life balance.
-Conditional upon operational requirements, managers are encouraged to support early Friday closing for statutory holidays that fall on a Monday.
-Staff who are scheduled to work on the Friday before the holiday Monday, should be encouraged to leave one and a half hours (1.5) early the Friday before the long-weekend, from the end of their regular workday.
+Managers are encouraged to support early Friday closing for statutory holidays that fall on a Monday, as listed below.
+Staff who are scheduled to work on the Friday before the holiday Monday, should be encouraged to finish work one and a half hours (1.5) early the Friday before the long weekend, from the end of their regular workday.

 Staff who are required to work full hours on any of the early closing days shall be given one and a half hours (1.5) off on another day during the summer, to be scheduled by their manager.

-Overtime pay on the early closing days shall apply only in situations where employees are required to work beyond their regularly scheduled hours and have the approval of their manager.
+Overtime pay on the early closing days and/or the employee-appreciation day, shall apply only in situations where employees are required to work beyond their regularly scheduled hours and have the approval of their manager.
 Any overtime must be submitted and approved using the HRMS.

 Statutory Holidays

-Note: The December /January Holiday Closure details to be sent closer the date
+Note: The December/January Holiday Closure details to be sent in a separate memo and closer to the date.

 Statutory Holiday Pay